 From: Kenneth R. Yahne, Chairman, Board of Directors

 Date: March 11, 2022

 BOARD MEETINGS: We continue to meet monthly at the Sunrise Cafe to discuss issues and the progress we are making on future activities and meetings.
-We have experienced issues with our meeting venues, and we are actively looking at alternatives.

 If you have issues that you believe we should address, or any questions about what is going on, please contact any Board member.
 Also, we need people to step up and run for Board or Officer positions.
 Please feel free to call me at any time (9:00 A.M. to 1:00 A.M.) at (260) 438-9216.